-The BACP states that in terms of length of treatment, evidence has shown that 65% of clients improve after seven psychological therapy session.
+The BACP states that, evidence has shown that 65% of clients improve after seven psychological therapy session.
 Whilst other sources state that therapies such as CBT are scientifically proven to help clients.

 The evidence clearly shows that therapy improves our mental and physical well-being.
 Why is it that more people do not seek the services of a therapist or psychotherapist?

 Why more of us don’t go for Psychotherapy?

 There is still a stigma associated with seeing a psychotherapist, especially in UK.
 I remember a quote from a psychologist who said, “In America you see a counsellor and people say, well done you are getting better,”; Whereas in the UK they say, “ what’s wrong with you?”
 It is seen as weak or having failed if you seek the help of a psychotherapist in order to understand and negotiate your issues when it could be argued.
 However, I would argue it is actually the stronger person that looks at their mental health and tackles their issues head on.

 On the notion of stigma, in the book What is Madness (by Darain Leader), tells us that only mad people go to psychological services and that they are suffering from violent delusions or psychosis.
 It seems the whole notion of madness is linked to mental health services, and therefore you assume you will somehow be linked to ‘madness’ if you undertake psychotherapy.